-The actions and activities will concern:
+The actions carried out concern:

-- living together, otherness (notion of identity, empathy, interculturality, mutual help and cooperation, humanitarian commitment) whose objective is to bring the young to know each others' similarities and differences, - acquisition of critical thinking information and images decoding, the aim being to get the minor to question himself/herself and to deconstruct the information to which he/she has access to form his/her own opinion), - fight against discrimination and all forms of intolerance (racist, anti-Semitic, sexist manifestations) whose objective is to break representations to accept the other in its difference, - remobilization around the Republican values, learning democracy, how our public institutions work, whose objective is to work on the feeling of belonging and what makes us citizens with rights and duties, - secularism: historical contributions to religious facts, knowledge of freedom of expression, of conscience to provoke debate and to address the rights and duties of secularism.
+- living together, otherness (notion of identity, empathy, interculturality, mutual help and cooperation, humanitarian commitment) whose objective is to bring the young to know to know each others' similarities and differences.

+- acquisition of critical thinking information and images decoding, the aim being to get the minor to question himself/herself and to deconstruct the information to which he/she has access to form his/her own opinion), - fight against discrimination and all forms of intolerance (racist, anti-Semitic, sexist manifestations) whose objective is to deconstruct representations to accept the other in its difference, - remobilization around the values of the republic, learning democracy, the functioning of institutions, whose objective is to work on the feeling of belonging and what makes us citizens with rights and duties, - secularism: historical contributions to religious facts, knowledge of freedom of expression, of conscience to provoke debate and to address the rights and duties of secularism.

-All the actions financed concern both the training of professionals on these topics as well as the pedagogy of individual and collective activities to be carried out with the young follow-ups.
+All the actions financed concern both the training of professionals on the apprehension of these themes as well as the pedagogy of the individual and collective activities to be carried out with the young follow-ups.

-The phenomena of polarization and various identitarian withdrawal (religious extremism, politics) that cross our society invite us to be vigilant on citizenship issues.
+The phenomena of polarization and various identitarian withdrawal (religious extremism, politics) that cross our society invite us to be vigilant on citizen issues.